nicholasdille/container-slides/020_advanced/025_build_cache/classic.template.md

 Builds may not run on the same host

-Use local images to warm cache
+Pull an image to warm the cache

 ```plaintext
 docker pull myimage:1